Dishant860/patient-monitoring-system/README.md

 # Uphar
-I developed this patient monitoring web-application using python with Django framework.
+I have created this patient monitoring web-application using python with Django framework.

 At first, download Uphar 2.zip file and unzip in your device.
 Open your code editor and open Uphar 2 folder.